DataDog/hiring-engineers/answers.md

 # Collecting APM data

-In order to collect APM data, the first thing I needed to do is enable apm_logging in the `datadog.yaml` file.
+In order to collect APM data, the first thing I needed to do is enable APM logging in the `datadog.yaml` file.

 ```
 vi /etc/datadog-agent/datadog.yaml